-Wish you could be a runner?
+Wish you could be a runner this Global Running Day?
 Healthista writer and ‘beginner runner’ Olivia Hartland-Robbins spent five weeks training for a 5K run.
 For week one of her Running for Beginners diary she brings you seven steps to getting started

 I decided once and for all, it’s time I became a runner.
 So often when I’m out walking my dogs, I see people running along effortlessly with their headphones and their lean physiques.
 I’m so incredibly jealous of those people who say, ‘just popping our for a run’ or ‘I’m going for a run on my lunch-break’.